1newstar/OracleScripts/Docs/sources/RMANRestore.rst

 Missing Archived Logs
 =====================

-It is possible that some of the archived logs required for the above recovery of the database are not present on disc.
+It is *occasionally* possible that some of the archived logs required for the above recovery of the database are not present on disc.
 They may have been archived off to a backup vault, or whatever.
 They must be restored to the location visible to the database being recovered.

-**Warning:** You will be using the catalog here and so, any restores of archived logs will affect the source database as future backups will attempt to backup the archived logs in the location you are about to restore into.
+    **Warning:** You will be using the catalog here and so, any restores of archived logs *will affect the source database* as future backups will attempt to backup the archived logs in the location you are about to restore into.

 During the recovery phase, ``RMAN`` complained about the following::